-CTE found in nearly 90 per cent of subjects in major study of football players' brains
+Damage found in 110 of 111 former NFL players' brains

-Research on 202 former football players found evidence of brain disease in nearly all of them, from athletes in the NFL, college and even high school.
+Research on 202 former football players found evidence of brain disease in nearly all of them, from athletes in the CFL, NFL, college and even high school.

 It’s the largest update on chronic traumatic encephalopathy, or CTE, a brain disease linked with repeated head blows.